-I wasn’t sure if I was going to get accepted to the PME (Professional Masters in Education).
+I wasn’t sure if I was going to get accepted to the PME (Professional Master of Education) in Physical Education Teaching.
 It was a long waiting process.
 We had to write an entry piece about why we wanted to study the PME and we had three follow up interviews and a short assignment.
 There was a limited amount of places for students and it had to be narrowed down from 100 students to 12.
-I was so shocked when I found out on the 23rd of May!
+I am now in second year of the PME and absolutely loving my studies.

-I loved my time in IT Sligo.
+I loved my time in ATU Sligo.
 The clubs and societies were amazing.
-IT Sligo created an environment full of sporting activities that allowed me to express myself.
+ATU Sligo created an environment full of sporting activities that allowed me to express myself.
 I made so many lovely friends through swimming, basketball, tag rugby, badminton, athletics and spinning that I am still in contact with .

 Also, don’t be afraid to ask for help.
 Avail of the medical services, career services and student supports.
 I went through a lot of personal issues during my time studying.
 I am going to write this in big capital letters and it is – AVAIL OF COUNCELLING SERVICES.
 Talk it out with lecturers, people you trust and confide in.
 The supports are there so use them!